Continuized Nesterov Momentum Achieves the $O(\varepsilon^{-7/4})$ Complexity in Smooth Nonconvex Optimization: Introduction

 \textbf{Second-order stationary points \:} In contrast to our setting, several works have focused on second-order stationary points, which under suitable assumptions correspond to local minimizers, see a formal definition in Appendix~\ref{app:second_order_critic}.
 With probability $1-\delta$, such a point is found in at most $\bigO(\varepsilon^{-7/4}\log(\frac{d}{\delta \varepsilon}))$ gradient and Hessian-vector product evaluations \cite{agarwal,carmon2018accelerated}, or with gradient evaluation only \cite{momentumsaddle,li2023restarted}.
-Nevertheless, we note that (i) first-order procedures exist that transform algorithms for finding first-order stationary points into ones that find second-order stationary points \cite{xu2018first,allen2018neon2} and (ii) under random initialization, gradient-based methods typically converge almost surely to local minimizers —see \cite{lee2016gradient} for gradient descent, \cite{sun2019heavy} for the heavy ball algorithm.
+Procedures based on first-order information have been designed that transform algorithms for finding first-order stationary points into ones that find second-order stationary points \cite{xu2018first,allen2018neon2}.
+Even though designing methods that achieve second-order stationary points efficiently is an important avenue of research, we do not consider this direction in this work.

 \textbf{Continuized Nesterov\:} The continuized Nesterov equations are introduced in \cite{even2021continuized}, motivated by the study of asynchronous algorithms.
 They show that the continuized Nesterov algorithm recovers, in expectation, the existing rate of the classic Nesterov Momentum for (strongly)-convex functions, further generalized to (strongly)-quasar convex functions \cite{wang2023continuizedaccelerationquasarconvex,hermant2025continuized}.
 This method has known some extensions in the specific field of decentralized asynchronous algorithms \cite{nabli2023dadao,nabli2023a2cid2}, but remains largely unexplored in optimization.